Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Analysis methods and results

-where all time-related variables are relative to a reference time $T^\ast=T_{0} + 226\,\mathrm{s}$.
-Here, $\alpha_{1}=1.82$ and $\alpha_{2}=-1.115$ denote the power-law indices before and after the break time $t_\mathrm{b}=15.37\,\mathrm{s}$, and $\omega=1.07$ represents the sharpness of the break.
-The intrinsic time-resolved spectrum can be fitted with a power-law function, and the positive power-law spectral index varies with time following the expression~\citep{2023Sci...380.1390L}

-where the unit of $t$ is seconds, and $a=-0.135$ and $b=2.579$.
-Assuming a LIV parameter $\eta_1$ or $\eta_2$, the intrinsic light curve of energy flux can be simulated.
-Taking into account the attenuation of extra-galactic background lights (EBL) and utilizing the WCDA detector efficiency matrix that converts $E$ to $N_{\rm hit}$, the light curve of energy flux can be translated into ten count rate light curves, like what are shown in Fig.~\ref{fig:ten_segments}.
+The biases are estimated as follows.
+Assuming a LIV parameter $\eta_1$ or $\eta_2$, the intrinsic light curve of energy flux as Eq.~(\ref{eq:lc_func}) can be simulated, and then translated by Eq.~(\ref{eq:ratelc_func}) into ten count rate light curves.
 Employing simulated light curves, the same procedure as with the data is executed, leading to the determination of the measured LIV parameters, as shown in Fig.~\ref{fig:ccf_bias}.
 This involves iterating over various $\eta_1$ and $\eta_2$ values as input, enabling a polynomial fitting.
 Using the fitted function, the bias $\overline{\eta_n}-\eta_n$ for the analysis results on experimental data can be evaluated and subtracted.

-Finally, employing an MCMC procedure to replicate the minimization process outlined in Eq.~(\ref{eq:ccf_chi2}), the marginalized posterior distributions of unbiased $\eta_n$ for both the linear and quadratic modifications are acquired and depicted in Fig.~\ref{fig:ccf_probdis}.
-Utilizing Eqs.~(\ref{eq:eta1})--(\ref{eq:eta2}), the best-fit values of $\eta_n$ along with their uncertainties are translated into the 95\% confidence level (CL) limits on the QG energy scale $E_\mathrm{QG}$.
-These limits are detailed in Table~\ref{tab:LIV_results}~\citep{footnote1}.
+The $\chi^2$ distribution as a function of unbiased $\eta_n$ is calculated and depicted in Fig.~\ref{fig:ccf_probdis}. {The MINUIT package~\cite{1975CoPhC..10..343J}, along with its error estimation processor MINOS~\cite{murtagh1983systems}, is used for fitting and constructing the 95\% confidence levels (by setting $\chi^2$ value 3.84 up the minimum).
+MINOS accounts for parameter correlations and non-linearities, providing asymmetric error intervals with correct probability coverage for both $\chi^2$ and likelihood fits.} The best-fit values of $\eta_n$ and their uncertainties are translated into limits on the QG energy scale $E_\mathrm{QG}$ at the 95\% confidence level.
+These limits are detailed in Table~\ref{tab:LIV_results}.